mortylabs/multi_rflink_tcp_bridge/README.md

 [![Python Version](https://img.shields.io/badge/python-3.9%2B-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**MultiRFLinkTCPBridge** is a robust Python app that consolidates multiple RFLink streams (433MHz, 868MHz, etc.) from distributed devices into a single TCP output - ready for Home Assistant or any automation hub.
+**MultiRFLinkTCPBridge** is a Python app that consolidates multiple RFLink streams (433MHz, 868MHz, etc.) from distributed devices, with their own IP addresses or ports, into a single TCP output - ready for Home Assistant or any automation hub.

 ---